-Jemmas Homebased Childcare & Education Service Auckland is a family owned business operating in the North Island, including networks in Auckland.
-A small number of children enrolled is Māori and 40 percent are Indian.
+Jemmas Homebased Childcare & Education Service West Auckland is a family owned business operating in the North Island, including networks in Auckland.
+A quarter of the children enrolled are Māori.
 Educators provide programmes in their homes for up to four children at a time.
 The service's philosophy is based on Te Whāriki, the early childhood curriculum, and Christian values.